PX4/PX4-user_guide/en/config_fw/weight_and_altitude_tuning.md

 While those limitations have been defined using constant parameters, in reality vehicle performance is not constant and is affected by various factors.
 This section specifically looks at how vehicle weight and air density affect performance and what you can do do compensate for those effects.

-Both the vehicle weight and the air density (depends on altitude and air temperature) affect vehicle performance.
+Both the vehicle weight and the air density, which depends on altitude and air temperature, affect vehicle performance.
-For example, when a vehicle climbs to a higher altitude the air density decreases and usually the maximum climb rate reduces.
+For example, when a vehicle climbs to a higher altitude the air density decreases, and usually the maximum climb rate reduces.
 Similarly, the maximum climb rate of a vehicle will reduce with the weight of the vehicle.

 If changes in weight and air density are not taken into account, altitude and airspeed tracking will likely deteriorate in the case where the configuration (air density and weight) deviate significantly from the configuration at which the vehicle was tuned.

+## Notation

-In the following we will use the notation $\hat X$ to specify that this value is a calibrated value of the variable $X$.
+In the following sections we will use the notation $\hat X$ to specify that this value is a calibrated value of the variable $X$.
-By calibrated we mean the value of that variable measured at sea level in standard atmospheric conditions and when vehicle weight was equal to [WEIGHT_BASE](../advanced_config/parameter_reference.md#WEIGHT_BASE).
+By calibrated we mean the value of that variable measured at sea level in standard atmospheric conditions, and when vehicle weight was equal to [WEIGHT_BASE](../advanced_config/parameter_reference.md#WEIGHT_BASE).

 E.g. by $\hat{\dot{h}}_{max}$ we specify the maximum climb rate the vehicle can achieve at [WEIGHT_BASE](../advanced_config/parameter_reference.md#WEIGHT_BASE) at sea level in standard atmospheric conditions.